Sonnhid/UWRegistrationBot/README.md

-# UWRegistrationBot
-by Sonnhi Duong
+# UWRegistrationBot by Sonnhi Duong

-Thank you for using the bot, but use at your own risk

-This Bot takes your UW login and codes for the classes you are going to take.
-Make sure that al lof the information is correct before registration day.
-The bot tends to stop working if there is an invalid input.
-I recomend running the bot the day of registration or just before it.

-How it Works:
-After pressing the run button and making sure that all inputs are valid, The bot will wait til the specified registration time.
+## A bot that automatically registers for classes at UW
+I have never used the bot and will continue doing so.
+This bot takes your loging information, class codes, and registration time.
-30 seconds before the time, it will open up UW and put in all the class codes.
+One Minute before the registration time, if will fire up the browser and load in all your inputs.
+Roughly around 3 seconds before the registration time, the bot will spam the submit button with your class information.
-5 seconds before the time, it will start submitting for until classes are registered.

-Requirments:
-Before actually running, chrome driver would need to be installed to your computer.
-Remember to add its path to your computer environment variables and specicify the path in the bot.
-This will make it so the bot can send data and interact with the website.
+This was my personal project using python scripts.
+Some of the main libraries I used was Selenium and SimplePyGUI Use at your own risk.

+## Installation
+Install the repo's zip file and extract its contents Run the Driver executable in the dist folder

+## Usage
+Once running the UI for the bot will pop up
+Input your login information for your UW Student account and fill out the class codes under SLN and your add codes if any for the class The credit column is optional and is only for variable credit classes Make sure to use the dropdown and pick the registration time CORRECTLY Verify all your information is correct before running or else it will not work

+Once running the window will close and will run again when its close to the registration date.
+You can leave the program running in the background while you do other things

+## How to Contribute
+Any contributions are greatly appreciated
+Some of the things I have yet to get to are
+  Testing
+  Debugging
+  Better GUI
+  Registration Day input